Oregand/mapReduceNodeJSMongo/README.md

 cat *.csv > mergedQueries.csv
 ```

-* Transform data to workable state: `assets/mergedQueries.csv -> mongoDB/posts`(CSV File loader included via UI)
+* Transform data to workable state: `assets/mergedQueries.csv -> mongoDB/posts`
+  * First I merged the 4 seperate CSV files using the `cat` command for a single `.csv`
-  * For this task, I used `fast-csv` to stream my CSV file and then transform the data via a schema: `db/models/Post.js` for processing to the mongoDB collection.
+  * Next, I used `fast-csv` to stream my CSV file and then transform the data via a schema: `db/models/Post.js` for processing to the mongoDB collection.
+  * Once this schema was loaded into my `posts` collection, I was read to start with `mapReduce`.
+  * I also created a small file upload feature through the UI which would allow me to easily upload a new `.csv` to my DB should I need to: `scripts/modules/upload`

 ```js
 // create a post schema